• Skip to primary navigation

 • Fine Mesh Skimmer: you will need a fine mesh skimmer to skim the scum off the top of the dish while the meat is cooking.

-All the ingredients for this thit kho trung can be found at your local Asian grocery store.
+All the ingredients for this thit kho trung recipe can be found at your local Asian grocery store.
 (The caramel sauce may be a little trickier to find.
 More about that below.)

 • Pork belly v.
-Pork Back Ribs: this decision is entirely up to preference you can use pork belly, pork shoulder or pork back ribs.
-I grew up eating pork back ribs because my dad didn't like all the fattiness in pork belly.
+Pork Back Ribs: this decision is entirely up to preference you can use pork belly, pork shoulder, or pork back ribs.
+I grew up eating pork back ribs because my dad didn’t like all the fattiness in pork belly.
 You can ask your local butcher to cut the ribs in half for the perfect bite size.

 • Large Eggs: You can add more or less eggs in this dish based on your preference!